fredgibbs/fredgibbs.github.io/courses/food-diet-health.md

 #### MON
 Mark Tester, “The dangerously polarized debate on genetic modification.” *British Food Journal* 103.11 (2001): 785-790.

+Stephanie Strom, “[Major Grocer to Label Foods With Gene-Modified Content](http://www.nytimes.com/2013/03/09/business/grocery-chain-to-require-labels-for-genetically-modified-food.html),” *The New York Times*, March 8, 2013.

 #### WED
 Alison Shaw, "‘It Just Goes against the Grain’: Public Understandings of Genetically Modified (GM) Food in the UK.” *Public Understanding of Science* 11.3 (2002): 273-291.

 #### FRI
 Ellen Messer, “Food Systems and Dietary Perspective: Are Genetically Modified Organisms the Best Way to Ensure Nutritionally Adequate Food?,” *Indiana Journal of Global Legal Studies* 9, no. 1 (October 1, 2001): 65–90.

-Stephanie Strom, “[Major Grocer to Label Foods With Gene-Modified Content](http://www.nytimes.com/2013/03/09/business/grocery-chain-to-require-labels-for-genetically-modified-food.html),” *The New York Times*, March 8, 2013.
+Presentations: Visualize the arguments

 </div>